traildb/traildb/doc/docs/api.md

 # Working with UUIDs

-Each trail has an UUID and a trail ID associated to it.
+Each trail has a user-defined [16-byte UUID](http://en.wikipedia.org/wiki/UUID) and a sequential 64-bit trail ID associated to it.

 ### tdb_get_uuid
 Get the UUID given a trail ID.
 This is a fast O(1) operation.